djlevylab/trembling-hand-unraveled/README.md

 <br>The manuscript presents the results from three studies (behavioral, MRI and replication studies).
 Only the behavioral study codes are currently shared in the repository.
 ## System requirements
 The code was run and tested on MATLAB 2020b, 2021b and 2022b editions on Windows 11.
-Cluster correction code for fMRI requires bvbabel (BrainVoyager's Python package).
+<br>fMRI cluster correction code requires bvbabel (BrainVoyager's Python package).
 Installation from https://github.com/ofgulban/bvbabel
 ## Installation guide
 Install MATLAB 2022b edition.
 <br>Install the Deep Learning Toolbox and the Symbolic Math Toolbox.